 Lots of things can affect your mental wellbeing like friendships, family, school and work.
 Feeling good is something you deserve!

-- Something comforting: allow yourself to cry, phone or meet someone you care about, sleep, cuddle a soft toy or pillow, relax in the bath or have a hot chocolate.
+Allow yourself to cry, phone or meet someone you care about, sleep, cuddle a soft toy or pillow, or have a hot chocolate.

 1. GIVE TO OTHERS: Even the smallest act can count, whether it’s a smile, a thank you or a kind word.
 Larger acts, such as volunteering at your local community centre, can improve your mental wellbeing and help you build new social networks.
 (We’re always looking for new volunteers just check out our page).

 2. BE ACTIVE: You don’t have to go to the gym.
 Take a walk, go cycling or play a game of football.
 Find the activity that you enjoy, and make it a part of your life.

 3. CONNECT: Connect with the people around you: your family, friends, colleagues and neighbours.
 Spend time developing these relationships.
 Volunteering is a good way to get involved or why not check out some of our free activities for 18-25 year olds?

 4. TAKE NOTICE: Be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
 Some people call this awareness “mindfulness”, and it can positively change the way you feel about life and how you approach challenges.

 5. KEEP LEARNING: Learning new skills can give you a sense of achievement and a new confidence.
 So why not sign up for that cooking course, start learning to play a musical instrument, or figure out how to fix your bike?